balins/balins.github.io/about.md

 share the things I learn with others.

 <small>*Okay, I have to admit that another reason for me finally starting this
-blog was me being supposed to work hard on my bachelor's thesis :grin:*</small>
+blog was being supposed to work hard on my bachelor's thesis :grin:*</small>

 At its foundation this blog is serving me as a kind of travel diary, that I plan to keep during my journey into the unknown of computer science.